-- Chapter 1 A legal framework; - Chapter 2 A review of the profile of the municipal area; - Chapter 3 A review of the status of the municipality as the mechanism to achieve the Identified strategic objectives.
-It sets out the institutional arrangements to operationalize the delivery of its mandates, in terms of the constitution and municipal legislation; - ➤ Chapter 4 An overview of the 2014/15 progress in terms of completion of the programmes - and projects as a means in reaching the strategic objectives; - Chapter 5 As Council made a principle decision not to change the current strategic objectives, this section remains the same as with the previous reviews and gives and overview of the vision, mission and strategic objectives of Council; - ➤ Chapter 6 An Action Plan for the 2015/16 financial year; - > Chapter 7 Performance Management System.
+- Chapter 1 A legal framework - Chapter 2 A review of the profile of the municipal area - Chapter 3 A review of the status of the municipality as the mechanism to achieve the identified strategic objectives.
+It sets out the institutional arrangements to operationalize the delivery of its mandates, in terms of the constitution and municipal legislation. - Chapter 4 An overview of the 2014/15 progress in terms of completion of the identified projects as a means in reaching the strategic objectives - Chapter 5 As Council made a principle decision not to change the current strategic objectives, this section remains the same as with the previous reviews - Chapter 6 An Action Plan for the 2015/16 financial year